f0000000x/Cloud-Computing/SSH_Key/Readme.md

 2- Open your terminal while the Xquartz is running.

-3- Type the following command in your terminal (Please use your GWU net id with out the brackets).
+3- Type the following command in your terminal.

 ```
-ssh-keygen -t rsa -f ~/.ssh/gkey -C <Your GW net ID>
+ssh-keygen -t rsa -f ~/.ssh/gkey -C ubuntu
 ```

 4- Hit enter and change your directory.